Are You Aware of the dangers of Assisted Living?

-I made the aides well aware that not only was I an advocate for this client, I am an RN with almost 40 years’ experience, have worked in physical rehabilitation, and was trained by physical and occupational therapists as part of my training.
+I made the aides aware that I an advocate for this client.
+I am an RN with almost 40 years’ experience.
+And have worked in physical rehabilitation.
+I was trained by physical and occupational therapists as part of my training.

 I recently was on a forum for aides.
 One aide, working in Assisted Living witnessed the med tech, discarding the medications she was to pass, in the trash.
 When she reported this to the administration, she was ignored.

 I have many more stories about how unsafe any assisted living facilities and board and cares can be.

 I want to share information on … Emeritus and the ALFA (Assisted Living Federation of America).
 I think it is important to understand the perspective… of the organizations that promote Assisted Living.

 - ASSISTED LIVING